JPCERTCC/phishurl-list/README.md

 ## Column details

-* date: Date checked by JPCERT/CC
+* date: Date confirmed by JPCERT/CC
-* URL: Phishing URL
+* URL: Entire URL of a phishing site
-* description: Brand information of the phished website
+* description: Information on a spoofed brand